 Unfortunately corepack.cjs is a unreadable/bundled file, so it’s not easy to figure out what’s happening inside.

 They added a possible way to turn this behaviour off (set COREPACK_ENABLE_AUTO_PIN to 0), but hid it in an ENV var, so it cannot be set in a repo - it has to be set on each contributor's machine.
-The first Google result for this COREPACK_ENABLE_AUTO_PIN env var is a GitHub issue, explaining why the default setting totally breaks open-source projects, as each contributor is required to disable it in their local environment - it cannot be configured on repo level.
+The first Google result for this COREPACK_ENABLE_AUTO_PIN env var is a GitHub issue, explaining why the default setting breaks open-source workflows, as each contributor is required to disable it in their local environment - it cannot be configured on repo level.

-, it annoys me to upgrade pnpm:
+Moreover it's broken.
+Every time I run “pnpm i”, it annoys me to upgrade pnpm:

 Except, when I run the displayed command: